LIU-Binbin/much-worse-jekyll-theme/index.md

 {% include image.html url="images/photo.jpg" caption="" width="220px"  align="right" %}
 Welcome to my site!
 I am a physics master's student in [Prof. Xian-Lei Sheng](https://scholar.google.com/citations?user=MDetOEgAAAAJ)’s group at Beihang University, with a broad research interest in **condensed matter physics**.
 Specifically, I am focused on exploring the **topological properties** of materials and metamaterials that have exciting potential applications.
 I'm also interested in studying biological and **complex systems** and enjoy developing numeric techniques to study them.

-  I am actively seeking a Ph.D. position in related fields, with a focus on computations and theories.
-Please contact me if you have any such opportunities.
+  I am actively seeking a Ph.D. position in condensed matter physics and related fields, with a focus on computations and theories.

 # Short CV
 2020-2023: M. S. in Physics, School of Physics, Beihang University, Beijing, China. <br />